Emydura macquarii: Geographic range

+Description and habitat

+The Macquarie River turtle is almost entirely aquatic.
+Its intergular plate reaches the front edge of the shell, while its plastrons are "cut away", allowing their legs to move freely and thus swim powerfully.

+Feeding

+The Macquarie River turtle is omnivorous.
+Its diet includes small crustaceans, aquatic insects, filamentous algae, and possibly aquatic weeds.

+Life cycle and sex determination

+The Macquarie River turtle nests from October to early January, and multiple clutches of eggs may be laid, in nests excavated in the riverbanks.

-E. macquarii uses the XY sex-determination system, making it one of the few turtle species that has a genetic sex-determination mechanism.
+Emydura macquarii uses the XY sex-determination system, making it one of the few turtle species that has a genetic sex-determination mechanism.
 The X and Y chromosomes are macrochromosomes, unlike most genetically sex-determined turtles including its close relative Chelodina longicollis, which has microchromosomes.
-It is also hypothesized that this turtle's sex chromosomes were formed from the translocation of an ancestral Y microchromosome onto an autosome.
-It can often be difficult to determine the gender of a turtle when it is young, but it will get more apparent when it grows.
+It is also hypothesised that this turtle's sex chromosomes were formed from the translocation of an ancestral Y microchromosome onto an autosome.
+It can often be difficult to determine the gender of a turtle when it is young, but it becomes more apparent when it grows.